rexzj266/ADB-STS-SPA/en.md

 ## Supplement

-In the example above we did not do much filter against the SQL statements.
-If we want to filter out a specific type of SQL statements, for example `SELECT`, we can do it like below.
+In the example above we did not do many filters against the SQL statements.
+If we want to filter out a specific type of SQL statement, for example, `SELECT`, we can do it like below.

 ```sql
 DECLARE